RXCodes/hyperPad-Project-Modder/README.md

 # Functional Features
 ## Modify Objects
 ![Modify Objects Menu](images/4103EF3A-AECC-4E13-A663-E867F4CA1284.jpeg)
 Select mutliple objects throughout your **entire** project using a search algorithm and modify their properties such as ```object type```, ```transformation``` and much more!
-For example, you can change Empty Objects into Graphic Objects which was a highly requested feature!
+For example, you can change ```Empty``` Objects into ```Graphic``` Objects which was a highly requested feature!
 You can also delete multiple objects at once if you are trying to clear up some memory.

 ## Downgrade Behaviors
 ![Downgrade Behaviors Menu](images/287AF35C-D225-4B58-9654-8B35BB242D3C.jpeg)
-Provide a target version and this app will try to downgrade all behaviors to the desired version - this can be useful if you are trying to make newer projects work in older versions of hyperPad, especially for hyperPad viewer.
+Provide a target version and this app will try to **downgrade all behaviors to the desired version** - this can be useful if you are trying to make newer projects work in older versions of hyperPad, especially for ```hyperPad viewer```.
 Please note that for behaviors that don't exist on the viewer app, these behaviors will not function and execute at all.

 ## Edit Scene Data
 ![Edit Scene Menu](images/B47B39F0-86BE-47D4-B44A-14DE7FB44D8B.jpeg)